boldsuck/haveno-reto-docs/docs/haveno-ui/UX_tips.md

-# Optimize your Haveno-reto usage and/or make it more comfortable
+# Optimize your RetoSwap usage and/or make it more comfortable

 ### Settings